annamkov/annamkov.github.io/README.md

 1. Set up a new repository by clicking on the “New” button found on the top left side of the homepage.
 2. Name the repository <username>.github.io, using your Github username for the <username> part.
 It is important to follow this naming convention so that Github knows you are setting up a special repository for hosting a website through Github Pages.
 3. Upload your Markdown resume file to your repository.
 4. Rename your resume file to index.md.
-Github Pages will search through your repository for a file under this name to use as the front page of your website.

 ## Using Jekyll to Customize your Github Pages Website
 1. Click on Settings in your repository.